TonD83/com.domoticz.p1/README.md

-# Plugwise smile P1 #
+# Domoticz P1 USB #

-Homey app to integrate Plugwise Smile P1 energy meter.
-A direct connection over IP is used, so there is no need for the Plugwise Stretch.
+Homey app to integrate a P1 energy meter connected to a Domoticz server.
+Special thanks to the creator of the Plugwise Smile P1 app.
+This app is merely a small variation to that app, so all credits should go to Robin Gruijter.

 The app logs and provides flow cards for the following data:
 - Actual power usage/production (W, 10s interval)